Search Articles

 City, State

 The next most important document is a durable power of attorney.
-A power of attorney allows a person you appoint -- your "attorney-in-fact" or "agent" -- to act in your place for financial purposes if and when you ever become incapacitated.
+A power of attorney allows a person you appoint – your "attorney-in-fact" or "agent."
+This individual acts in your place for financial purposes if and when you ever lose capacity.
 In that case, the person you choose will be able to step in and take care of your financial affairs.
-Without a durable power of attorney, no one can represent you unless a court appoints a conservator or guardian.
-That court process takes time, costs money, and the judge may not choose the person you would prefer.

-In addition, you should have a health care proxy.
 Similar to a power of attorney, a health care proxy allows an individual to appoint someone else to act as their agent, but for medical, as opposed to financial, decisions.
-Unlike married individuals, unmarried partners or friends usually can't make decisions for each other without signed authorization.
+Unmarried partners or friends usually can't make decisions for each other without signed authorization.

 Created date: 10/10/2012